Giving to St. Vladimir's: FAQ

 Yes, every gift of any size makes a difference, especially from alumni.
 All gifts help provide seminarians with an excellent education, and alumni gifts (which demonstrate support of their alma mater) help our school secure awards from foundations and corporations.

 The online giving form offers several options.
-Gifts to the Annual Fund are unrestricted and go to areas of the highest need and impact.
+Gifts to the Seminary Fund are unrestricted and go to areas of the highest need and impact.

 • Checks should be made payable to "St. Vladimir's Seminary" and mailed to: